Zeraphu/ecn_ga-mppi/README.md

 5. **`ga_costs.py`**:
     This script contains three variations of cost functions for control law cost with three open functions: `compute_path_curvature_cost`, `compute_control_variation_cost`, and `compute_control_effort_cost`.
 Lastly, `compute_total_cost` function which computes all costs with user-defined weights.

+6. **`ga_algo.py`**:
+    NOTE: WIP version of the GA in python3.
+It visualizes the closest_path, best control path and the total best path.
+Looks like this right now:

 ### Prerequisites
 To use the path generator, ensure you have Python 3.x installed along with the following libraries:
 - `numpy`